You’ve been hired to run a factory that makes totally harmless robot vacuum cleaners that just want to clean every human household…

 Learn to play in 4 minutes with the Rules Girl

 Read instructions webpage here.
-Available in English, Italian, and Czech.
-French, German, Spanish, Dutch, and Thai coming soon.
+Available in English, Italian, Czech, French, German, Spanish, Dutch, Thai, Korean, Japanese, and more!

 Bots can only enter improvements through the “innie” parts of the puzzle piece, and always exit from the “outies”.
 (Except for Forks, where you choose which of the two “outies” each bot exits from.)